SignalGo/SignalGo-full-net/README.md

 Install-Package SignalGo.JavaScript.Client

 # Pull Requests
-I welcome all pull requests from you guys.Here are 3 basic rules of your request:
+I welcome all pull requests from you guys!
+PLease folow these 3 basic rules:
   1. Match coding style (braces, spacing, etc.)
   2. If its a feature, bugfix, or anything please only change code to what you specify.
   3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)